anmabu/bedRMod/README.md

 #### Converting into pileup
 Converting into pileup format can be most easily achieved by using [SAMtools](http://www.htslib.org/).
 When BAM files are available, they (can be merged and) have to be sorted and indexed before their conversion into pileup format.
-It is recommended to set the options `-A -Q 0 -d 1000000 -x` when calling `samtools mpileup.
+It is recommended to set the options `-A -Q 0 -d 1000000 -x` when calling `samtools mpileup`.

 ## Known Issues
 - It is not possible to open the file "as is" in IGV.
-This is due to the file having too many column for IGV.
+This is due to the file having too many columns for IGV.
 If only the first 11 columns are used, IGV can open them without problems